zeromq/netmq/docs/introduction.md

 More generally, "zero" refers to the culture of minimalism that permeates the project.
 We add power by removing complexity rather than by exposing new functionality.

 ## Getting the library

 You can get NetMQ library from [NuGet](https://nuget.org/packages/NetMQ/).

-## Context

-The `NetMQContext` is used to create _all_ sockets.
-Therefore any NetMQ code should start by calling `NetMQContext.Create()` to create an instance.

-`NetMQContext` is `IDisposable` so can be used within a `using` block:

-    :::csharp
-    using (var context = NetMQContext.Create())
-    {
-        // code in here. exit this block to dispose the context,
-        // only when communication is no longer required }

-You should create and use exactly _one_ context in your process.
-Technically, the context is the container for all sockets in process, and acts as the transport for inproc sockets (the fastest way to connect the threads in process).
-If at runtime a process has two contexts, these are like separate NetMQ instances.
-If that's explicitly what you want, okay, but otherwise you should have _one context only_.

 ## Sending and receiving